 And, remember, for healthy arteries and veins, be sure to take vitamin K2 whenever you take vitamin D. That’s one mistake you don’t want to make…

-Now, with Vitamins D3 & K2, you get both in one easy-to-take capsule so you’ll never again forget to take vitamin K at the same time.
+Now, with your choice of Vitamins D3 & K2 or Vitamins D3 & K2 Low Dose, you get both nutrients in one easy-to-take capsule so you’ll never again forget to take vitamin K at the same time.

 Don’t take a chance on becoming deficient in these crucial nutrients.
-Order our Vitamins D3 & K2 formula today for your nutritional well-being.
+Order Vitamins D3 & K2 today for your nutritional well-being.